esammahdi/YemekCalendar/README.md

 - Settings menu includes a field for the user to provide an API link.
 - Food menu data fetches through the given API, making it more adaptable and dynamic.
 - Online and Local DB Schemas will be changed to use an enum for MealType and FoodType.

+*Language Support for Food Items:*
+  - As of now the language option only affects the app itself.
+The information from the online source you choose is not known and thus can not be translated.
+However, in the upcoming API based version, an optional `Food Items in Locale $locale ` is planned to be introduced.
+This will be an optional choice for the api provider.
+For example, if the initial language was English and you changed it to Arabic, the app will make a request to the API to get the food items in that language if available, if not, or if there is a connection problem it will use the default language the api provides instead.

 *Worker API:*
   - Schedules hourly data refreshes to ensure the latest information is available.